andrew0x4c/oort/ISA.md

 This instruction is similar to the INT 3 (`0xCC`) instruction in x86.
 It is one byte, because if a debugger wants to modify an instruction stream, a one-byte instruction can replace an opcode anywhere, while a multi-byte instruction may overwrite parts of subsequent instructions if the target instruction was shorter than the `trace` instruction.

-#### `02: sys`; System action
+#### `02: halt`; Halt

-Perform system action.
-If invalid action is specified, traps with exception (???).

-Further extensions to Oort will use `sys` to perform supervisor-level actions, such as writing to devices or controlling virtual memory mappings.
+    halt()

+Halts the processor, until awoken by the next interrupt.

 #### `03: ext`; Extension action

-Perform extension action.
+Perform extension action given in `sr`.
 If invalid action is specified, traps with exception (???).

-Further extensions to Oort will use `ext` to perform user-level actions, such as executing additional instructions.
+Further extensions to Oort will use `ext` to perform both user-level actions, such as executing additional instructions, and supervisor-level actions, such as controlling virtual memory mappings.

+"Basic" implementations of Oort may simply halt on any of `null`, `trace`, `halt`, and `ext`.

 #### `04: mfsr`; Move from shift register